 - lack of ability to enjoy normal activities

-These symptoms can range from a few weeks to many months or longer.
-Clinical depression can range from mild to severe, and a person’s ability to function in daily life may become severely impaired.
+These symptoms can range from a few weeks (as in situational depression) to many months or longer (clinical depression).
+They can range from mild to severe, and a person’s ability to function in daily life may become severely impaired.
 The problem is alarming, and rarely well understood or treated.

 Now let’s consider why doctors must start paying attention to signs of depression in all of their heart patients.

 Heart patients who are struggling with depression are far less likely to:

 - take take their cardiac meds as directed